 It is fairly well-known that I fell gravely ill during my studies and had to take time off to recuperate.
 During this time, however, I remained abreast of goings-on in the field, editing an analytic philosophy journal and continuing my readings.

 Something I have consistently done since I was 13 is write.
-After a major surgery, I recuperated for several months and am now an MFA in Creative Writing candidate at Stetson University.

 View my complete resume here.